 Also on the Internet you can find many resources to download SNES games for Super Nintendo, you can play them on emulators that are provided on many platforms.

 SNES with Satellaview kit

 The standard Super Nintendo SNES game controller has four more buttons than the NES equivalent.
 On the front of the gamepad, the buttons are located in the shape of a diamond, and two more additional buttons are placed on the sides on the back.
-This design of the controller was conceived in connection with the growing popularity of games in the Street Fighter series.
-The four main buttons on set-top box controllers sold in Japan and PAL countries are colored in the colors of the SNES logo (blue, yellow, green, red) and have a raised shape; in the North American version, they are painted lavender and purple to match the color of the console, and their surface is convex.
+This controller design was conceived due to the growing popularity of Street Fighter games.
+The four main buttons on controllers for set-top boxes sold in Japan and PAL countries are colored in the colors of the SNES logo (blue, yellow, green, red) and have a protruding shape; in the North American version, they are painted lavender and purple to match the color of the console, and their surface is convex.
 Several subsequent consoles, notably the PlayStation, Dreamcast, Xbox, and Wii (Classic Controller), had controller designs similar to those of the SNES.

 Many peripherals have been released to expand the functionality of the SNES.
 Many of them were similar to those for the NES.
 For example, the Super Scope, a light gun similar to the NES Zapper (but wireless), or the Super Advantage, an arcade-style joystick with adjustable turbo button speed, similar to the NES Advantage.
 Nintendo also released a mouse for the SNES along with the game Mario Paint .
 Hudson Soft, under license from Nintendo, has released the Super Multitap, a multiplayer adapter used in Hudson's popular Bomberman series .
 Other, more unusual controllers include, for example, the ASCII Stick L5 for one hand, the BatterUP baseball bat, and the TeeV Golf golf club.